 Sometimes, other institutions offer courses that sound similar to our courses, but are of lower quality and provide much less content.
 For this reason, we don’t always approve these requests, and we need information to ensure that the course(s) taken elsewhere are equivalent to the courses we offer here.

-The Department of Mathematics does not automatically give permission to take a Math course at another institution if the same course is offered at MMC during the same semester.
+The Department of Mathematics does not give permission to take foundational math courses at another institution if the same or courses are offered at MMC during the same semester.

 Please follow the process below to apply for approval to take a course elsewhere.

 - Contact your adviser to make sure that you meet GPA and other requirements to take the course in another institution.
 If your adviser gives you the permission, please follow the steps below:

 - Submit the following documents.
 Please do this at least 3 weeks in advance of when you need to register for the course.

 - Permission to take a course outside – the Permission to Take Courses at Another Institution Form is available here and a physical copy can be filled out in Academic Advising, located in the lower floor of Nugent Hall.

 - Official course description from the catalog with credits – from the institution and program where you plan to take the course.
 This can be found in the Academic Catalogue and often on the Institution’s web site

 A complete syllabus of the course you plan to take from the institution where you plan to take the course.

 - The proof that the course has proctored cumulative final exam.